DIY New Year’s Eve Confetti Slime

-There are so many ways to make slime, and today I’m sharing how to make Clear Slime slime using Stay-Flo liquid starch and Elmer’s Clear glue.
-You could try other brands, but I know for sure these two will work great together from past experience!
-My kids make liquid starch slime all the time because it’s so simple to mix together.
+There are so many ways to make slime, and today I’m sharing how to make clear slime using Stay-Flo liquid starch and Elmer’s Clear glue.
+You could try other brands, but I know for sure that these two will work well together from past experience!
+My kids make this liquid starch slime recipe all the time because it’s so simple to mix together.

-This recipe is enough for two people to have some slimin’ fun!
+This DIY makes enough for two people to have some slimin’ fun!

 Are your kids obsessed with slime and excited to stay up on New Year’s Eve?
-I love this homemade glittery slime idea for a festive party activity to keep everyone busy.
-So fun!
+If so, this glittery slime NYE activity will keep everyone busy and feeling festive.